agda/agda-pkg/README.md

 Edit any of the nix expressions as needed.
 In particular:

-0. To add Agda dependencies via agda-pkg, edit `requirements.txt`
+0. To add Agda dependencies via agda-pkg, edit `agda_requirements.txt`
 1. To add more Haskell or other system dependencies or other target-language dependencies, edit `deps.nix`.
 2. To add or alter the editor used, change the `myEmacs`